California seller of suicide kits sentenced for tax offense

 The kits, priced at $60 each including instructions and shipping, consisted of a plastic hood that closed around the neck, and tubing that connected the hood to a tank of gas.

-Hydorn said she had sold her product for the past 20 years under the brand name GLADD, which stands for Glorious Life And Dignified Death, though she insisted she made little money from the enterprise.
+Hydorn acknowledged selling the kits over the past 20 years, but insisted that she made little money from the enterprise.
 The government estimated she grossed $40,000 from the sales.

-As part of her plea deal, Hydorn agreed to pay more than $25,000 in back taxes owed to the Internal Revenue Service.

-Hydorn has said her interest in helping the terminally ill stemmed from the loss of her husband to colon cancer in 1977.